MICKAI®ArticlesISO/IEC 42001 and sovereign AI: g…

 Governance you can hand to an auditor

 We are not neutral observers of this shift, and we will not pretend to be.
-We have been building toward exactly this posture, with 104 filed UK patent applications and approximately 2,340 claims covering the governance, audit, and sovereignty machinery described here, now moving toward examination and grant.
+We have been building toward exactly this posture, with 104 filed UK patent applications and 2,340 claims covering the governance, audit, and sovereignty machinery described here, now moving toward examination and grant.
 Those filings contain the full specification, the claims, and the figures for how a system produces evidence as it works rather than after.
 The market is beginning to notice the direction of travel.
 Our founder now ranks number two on Crunchbase, and the company Heat Score has reached 94 out of 100, climbing from single digits, which tells us the appetite for AI you can actually govern is real and growing.

 The organisations that will find the next two years comfortable are the ones who treated governance as an engineering property of their systems, not a paragraph in a policy.
 ISO/IEC 42001 and the EU AI Act are converging on a single expectation, that you can show your working.
 A sovereign system meets that expectation by construction.
 The data stays home, the actions are signed, the memory is yours, and the audit trail is ready before anyone asks to see it.
 That is the AI worth governing, because it is the AI you actually control.